jomjol/neural-network-analog-needle-readout/Train-CNN_Analog-Needle-Readout/CNN_Version2.md

 | <img src="./images/out_sin_cos.png" width="300"> | <img src="./images/out_org_pred.png" width="300"> |

-Checking the combinded output by the deviation by a comparison to the label shows, that the error is very small.
-The statistic shows an average value of 0.05%+/-1.4% with a maximum deviation of 8%.
-With respect to the pointer, that means that the error is in the subdigit range in the maximum (< 10%).

 ### Deviation from expected value
 <img src="./images/deviation.png" width="300">

 Checking the deviation by a comparison to the label shows, that the error is very small.
-The statistic shows an average value of 0.0%+/-0.7% with a maximum deviation of 2.5%.
-With respect to the pointer, that means that the error is in the subdigit range in the maximum +/-0.25 over the full range.
+The statistic shows an average value of 0.0%+/-1.1% with a maximum deviation of 3.8%.
+With respect to the pointer, that means that the error is in the subdigit range in the maximum +/-0.38 over the full range.
+Part of this error is also caused by a uncetainty in the manual labeling.
+Taking this into account, the result is fully sufficient to be robust for continious readout of analog meters.